arfazhxss/lexigraph/Lexigraph A - Core/README.md

 ## **Contributing**

 Contributions to improve the tool are welcome.
 Please submit issues or pull requests for bug fixes or new features.

-## **Contact**

-For questions or feedback, please contact [Your Name] at [Your Email Address].

----

-Feel free to adjust the contact information or any other details as needed!